ZenBond/NBA-Comparison-Tool/README.md

 # Project Introduction

 This Front End Project allows you to compare your favorite NBA players' statistics from the previous season.
+It includes metrics for points, assists, rebounds, 3pt%, free throw %, and includes a color comparison feature.
 As a lifelong NBA fan, I found this the perfect opportunity to use the skills I've learned in my Software Engineering Bootcamp.

 ## Where to Find the Project